iseanc/code-quiz/README.md

-# code-quiz
+# Code Quiz
-Web Dev Bootcamp, Module 4 Challenge:  Build a timed coding quiz with multiple-choice questions
+Web Development Bootcamp, Module 4 Challenge:  Build a timed quiz with multiple-choice questions

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
+This project provides practice in developing web-based knowledge assessment tools.

+It is intended to demonstrate and apply understanding of the Document Object Model (DOM) and further skill with the JavaScript language.
+JavaScript is used for DOM traversal, element manipulation (create, read, update, delete), style manipulation, and event handling.

 - What did you learn?

 ## Table of Contents (Optional)